Home Sellers Checklist

 In the heat of selling your Charlotte NC home, the tedious task of selecting a new one, and then the excitement following all of the negotiations, here are a few reminders of things to come in your Charlotte home selling process:

-1. Be absolutely certain that all of your documentation that your lender information is too him/her in an expedient manner.
+1. Be absolutely certain that all of your documentation, including your attorney/lender information sheet is returned in an expedient manner.
 This will help assure an on-time Closing.

 2. Notify your mortgage company that you have gone under Contract on your home and that the buyers’ attorney shall be requesting the payoff from them shortly.